akiidjk/ProjectFABT/README.md

 ### Command Line Arguments

 - **`-f` or `--filepath`**:
   - Description: Path to the binary for execution.
   - Default: `None`

 - **`-d` or `--distro`**:
   - Description: Specify the WSL distribution.
   - Default: `""` (empty string)

 - **`-v` or `--version`**:
   - Description: Print the version and exit.

 - **`-s` or `--search`**:
   - Description: Enable search in stdout for keywords or regex specified via command line or `config.json`.

 - **`-k` or `--keywords`**:
   - Description: Specify keywords or regex (e.g., `^[0-9A-Fa-f]+$`) for searching in stdout.
 Separate multiple entries with a single space.
 Can be specified via command line or `config.json`.
   - Default: `None`

+- **`-i` or `--init-main`**:
+  - Generate a Python file named `main.py` that includes a template designed for leveraging `pwntools` to facilitate binary exploitation tasks.
+For insert a personal template edit the file /lib/template.py

 ### Config